liflab/beepbeep-3-book/pre-markdown/core/README.md

 As we can see, although this example makes use of a `Window` processor, its meaning is far from the numerical aggregation functions used in classical event stream processing systems.
 As a matter of fact, BeepBeep's very general way of handling windows is unique among existing stream processors.

 This example also marks the first time we have a chain of processors where multiple event types are mixed.
 The first end of the chain manipulates numbers (green pipes), while the last part of the chain has Boolean events (grey-blue).
-Notice how function <!--\index{IsEven@\texttt{IsEven}} \texttt{IsEven}-->`IsEven`<!--/i--> in the drawing has two colours.
+Notice how function <!--\index{IsEven@\texttt{IsEven}} \texttt{IsEven}-->`IsEven`<!--/i--> in the diagram has two colours.
 The bottom part represents the input (green, for numbers), while the top part represents the output (grey-blue, for Booleans).
 Similarly, the input pipe of the `ApplyFunction` processor is green, while its output pipe is grey-blue, for the same reason.

 ## Group processors